 Examines majority-minority group relations utilizing sociological theory and research.
 Addresses diverse populations with special attention placed on race, ethnicity, gender and other disadvantaged categories in American society.
 Students will apply basic concepts central to inter-group relations and their implications.
 Students will consider the consequences of inequality.
-Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: A debates regarding sexual orientation, identity formation, LGBT people of color, gender roles and gender identity, homophobia, and HIV/AIDS.
-Includes contemporary LGBT issues in families, education, religion, media and the law.
 Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: A

+SOC-220 Sociology of Aging (3)